sciapp/sampledb/docs/user_guide/objects.rst

 iffSamples can be used to create labels for newly created samples.
 These labels will contain the object's ID, name, creator and creation date, along with :ref:`hazards` if those were specified as part of the object's metadata.

 .. note::
-    If you require a label format that isn't covered by the ones generated at this time, please `let us know <f.rhiem@fz-juelich.de>`_.
+    If you require a label format that isn't covered by the ones generated at this time, please `let us know`_.

 .. figure:: ../static/img/generated/labels.png
     :scale: 50 %